gettyshima/alx-system_engineering-devops/0x01-shell_permissions/README.md

-13-change_group : changes group owner to school 100-change_owner_and_group : change the owner to vincet and group to staff for all files and directories in pwd 101-symbolic_link_permissions : changes owmer amd group owner of symbolic link
+13-change_group : changes group owner to school 100-change_owner_and_group : change the owner to vincet and group to staff for all files and directories in pwd 101-symbolic_link_permissions : changes owmer amd group owner of symbolic link 102-if_only : change owner if it is owned by guillaume